 help this to heal more quickly.

-Feel for the space between your ribs and hip bones in the back. center the pack over the top of the hip bones.
+Feel for the space between your ribs and hip bones in the back.
+Center the pack over the top of the hip bones.
 You can put it off-center a bit to the side with calf/groin/hip pain.

 I like these 6×10 ice packs to focus the icing on the right area.
 A bigger pack feels good but spreads the blood over a larger area.
 Here is a post with guidelines on using an ice pack.
 They are available here on Amazon.

-For Relief on the Go.
+Relief on the Go

 Mobilize the hip by alternating gentle bridges and lunges.
-Do 5 sets of Lunges with bridges in between.
+Do five sets of Lunges with bridges in between.
 You’ll find that the lunges get a lot more stable in the 4th and 5th sets.
 Do this daily, trying to extend the length of your lunges each day.
 It usually improves daily and becomes notably easier and more stable at about 18 days.

 If you don’t know AIS, here is a post with a brief set of guidelines.